Cubusky/com.cubusky.ghosts/README.md

 ```

 ## Requirements
-This version of _Templates Package_ is compatible with the following versions of the Unity Editor:
+This version of Ghosts is compatible with the following versions of the Unity Editor:
 - 2022.3 and later (recommended)

 ## Known Limitations
-_Templates Package_ `0.1.0-exp` includes the following known limitations:
+Ghosts `0.1.0-exp` includes the following known limitations:
 - No currently known limitations.